davjr96/CarSpot/README.md

 # CarSpot
-A proof of concept Android application for sharing picutres based on location.
+A proof of concept Android application for sharing pictures based on location.